 PV - Another commonly used term for an e-cig.
 A personal vaporiser can be any device which has been built for the purpose of vaping.

 RBA - Rebuildable atomiser.
-An e-cig tank which requires the user to build their own coils on the RBA deck.
+An advanced e-cig tank which requires the user to build their own coils on the RBA deck.
 Can come in a variety of designs, but normally will contain a reservoir which holds e-liquid like any other tank.

 RDA - Similar in design to the RBA, but lacks an e-liquid reservoir.
 RDA’s will only hold as much e-liquid as the wicking material allows, which means they have to be topped up frequently.
 Commonly used by vapers who like to experiment with different coil builds and e-liquids.